ZIP Code 34448 in Homosassa, FL

 Schools in ZIP Code 34448

 ZIP Code 34448 is in the Citrus County School District, which serves grades Pre-Kindergarten thru 12th.
-There are 2 public schools and 1 private school(s) in this ZIP Code.
+There are 2 public school(s) in this ZIP Code, and we have located 3 private school(s).
 It also has 6 colleges, universities or post secondary education institutions nearby which would be a short commute to.

 Homosassa Elementary School 10935 W Yulee Dr